Lojasiewicz-Simon gradient inequalities for coupled Yang-Mills energy functions

-We begin with a definition (due to Parker \cite{ParkerGauge}) of two coupled Yang-Mills energy functionals.
+We begin with a definition (due to Parker \cite{ParkerGauge}) of two coupled Yang--Mills energy functions.

-\begin{defn}[Boson and fermion coupled Yang-Mills energy functionals] \cite[Section 2]{ParkerGauge} Let $(X,g)$ be a closed, Riemannian, smooth manifold of dimension $d \geq 2$, and $G$ be a compact Lie group, $P$ a smooth principal $G$-bundle over $X$, and $\EE$ be a complex finite-dimensional $G$-module equipped with a $G$-invariant Hermitian inner product, $\varrho: G \to \Aut_\CC(\EE)$ be a unitary representation \cite[Definitions 2.1.1 and 2.16]{BrockertomDieck}, and $E = P\times_\varrho\EE$ be a smooth Hermitian vector bundle over $X$, and $m$ and $s$ be smooth real-valued functions on $X$.
+\begin{defn}[Boson and fermion coupled Yang--Mills energy functions] \cite[Section 2]{ParkerGauge} Let $(X,g)$ be a closed, smooth Riemannian manifold of dimension $d \geq 2$, and $G$ be a compact Lie group, $P$ be a smooth principal $G$-bundle over $X$, and $\EE$ be a complex finite-dimensional $G$-module equipped with a $G$-invariant Hermitian inner product, $\varrho: G \to \Aut_\CC(\EE)$ be a unitary representation \cite[Definitions 2.1.1 and 2.16]{BrockertomDieck}, and $E = P\times_\varrho\EE$ be a smooth Hermitian vector bundle over $X$, and $m$ and $s$ be smooth real-valued functions on $X$.